Oklahoma Stories: Kilpatrick and Beethoven

 Alexander Mickelthwate, conductor

 Beethoven – Symphony No. 5 in C minor, op.
 67

-Individual concert tickets are available beginning in late August and may be purchased online, in person, or by phone.
+Individual concert tickets may be purchased online, in person, or by phone.
 Ticket fees may vary depending on the ticket outlet and method of purchase.

 To purchase tickets by phone or in person, you may call or visit the OKC PHIL Ticket Office or the Civic Center Box Office.

 201 N Walker Ave, Oklahoma City, OK 73102